William-King977/cloud_computing_and_aws/README.md

 ## Subnets
 A subnet is a network inside a network.
 They make networks more efficient as network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination.
 E.g. a subnet for teachers and another one for students.
 * Public subnets have their traffic routed to an internet gateway.
 * Private subnets are not routed to an internet gateway, but its traffic is routed to a virtual private gateway for a Site-to-Site VPN connection (known as VPN-only subnet).
+Limits access from the internet.

 ## Internet gateway
 An internet gateway is a horizontally scaled and highly available VPC component that allows communication between your VPC (and its components) and the internet.